 Imports can be set to be picked up automatically from the /incoming/ directory on the SFTP server.
 For any source format, an import mask can be specified on the Import Automation tab of the source format.
-This enables other systems to deliver files directly to the SFTP that are processed just as if they were uploaded through Upload Dataset.
+This enables other systems to deliver files directly to the SFTP that are processed as if uploaded through Upload Dataset.
 These files go through the same import scripts and remappings as when they are uploaded directly.

 Files not coming in?

-Check the Import Path/Mask field: it needs to include the name of the subfolder your file is stored in, if you're using one.
+Check the Import Path/Mask field: it needs to include the name of the subfolder your file is stored in if you're using one.